openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * sub_jwk made optional for Subject Syntax Type DID and mandatory for subtype jwk thumbprint
     * Added text that nonce is mandatory
     * Replaced vp claim with reference to OIDC4VP draft
-    * Adopted SIOP chooser as SIOP Discovery
+    * Adopted Self-Issued OP chooser as Self-Issued OP Discovery
-    * Deprecated openid:// for SIOP Discovery as not recommended
+    * Deprecated openid:// for Self-Issued OP Discovery as not recommended
     * Clarified Discovery and Registration metadata
     * Formatted Normative Reference Section to mmarkdown